-Applied • Applied : The Board maintains a formal and transparent professional relationship with the Group's auditors, both Internal and External, through the AC.
+: Applied : The Board maintains a formal and transparent professional relationship with the Group's auditors, both Internal and External, through the AC.
 The External Auditors are required to declare their independence annually to the AC as specified by the By-Laws issued by the Malaysian Institute of Accountants.
 This is also specified in the TOR of the AC.
 The External Auditors have provided such declaration in the annual audit plan presented to the AC.
-The AC also makes its own assessment of their suitability and independence in connection with the recommendation to retain them as External Auditors for the ensuing year, which is subject to approval of shareholders at the Company's 22 nd AGM.
-Such assessment is based on: • their professionalism; their objectivity and independence, in relation to the audit and non-audit services rendered by them based on feedback from the Management; their performance; and their interaction with the AC during AC meetings and at meetings in the absence of Management.
-The Policies and Procedures on Independence of External Auditors including a framework for engaging them in the provision of non-audit services, together with criteria relating to their performance and independence has been updated to be in line with the Group's revised Limit of Authorities in November 2016.
+The AC also makes its own assessment of their suitability and independence in connection with the recommendation to retain them as External Auditors for the ensuing year, which is subject to approval of shareholders at the Company's 23 rd AGM.
+Such assessment is based on: their professionalism; their objectivity and independence, in relation to the audit and non-audit services rendered by them based on feedback from the Management; their performance; and • their interaction with the AC during AC meetings and at meetings in the absence of Management.
+The Policies and Procedures on Independence of External Auditors including a framework for engaging them in the provision of non-audit services, together with criteria relating to their performance and independence have been updated to be in line with the Group's Limit of Authority.
 The policies and procedures adopted by the Board and applied by the AC in making its recommendation on whether the Auditors should be retained.
 Further to the AC's assessment on the External Auditors' independence, objectivity and effectiveness of the audit process, taking into consideration relevant professional and regulatory requirement, and based on the AC's recommendation, the Board is satisfied that the External Auditors are suitable and remain independent to continue as the Company's external auditors and recommend their re-appointment to the shareholders at the forthcoming AGM.

 Explanation for departure : Not Applicable

-Large companies are rec Large companies are required to complete the columns below.
+Large companies are required to complete the columns below.
 Non-large companies are encouraged

-to complete the columns be elow.
+to complete the columns be low.

 Measure :

-Timeframe
+Timeframe :